 While POPIA's provisions only apply to the extent that businesses are registered and incorporated within the borders of South Africa, the GDPR is applicable to every organisation on the African continent that processes the personal data or monitors the online activities of EU citizens.
 In practical terms, this means that a South African online shopping site that sells its products to EU citizens will be expected to comply with the GDPR.

-This is also of particular importance for the financial services industry, which processes and collects the personal data of clients around the globe (including the personal data of EU citizens).
-Non-compliance by these financial institutions could result in varying consequences for the institution; including a written warning, periodic data protection audits and fines of up to 10€ million or 2% of an organisation's annual worldwide turnover.
-The most serious penalties will apply to organisations that suffer a data breach as a consequence of non-compliance.
+Non-compliance with the GDPR could result in varying consequences for the institution; including a written warning, periodic data protection audits and fines of up to 10€ million or 2% of an organisation's annual worldwide turnover.
+The most serious penalties apply to organisations that suffer a data breach as a consequence of non-compliance.
+Since its implementation, the European Data Protection Board (Board) has noted that administrative fines totalling EUR 55.96 million have been issued by 11 European Economic Area (EEA) countries.
+The Board said that so far, 206,326 cases have been reported under the GDPR from 31 authorities in the EEA.

-Hailed as the global standard for protecting the rights of any individual whose personal information enters the digital world, the fundamental user rights contained in the GDPR are seen as an instrument of best practice.
+Hailed as the global standard for protecting the rights of any individual whose personal information enters the digital world, the fundamental user rights contained in the GDPR are seen as an instrument of best practice and most agree that since its implementation, the GPDR has significantly increased awareness of these rights.
 These fundamental rights, briefly discussed below, are the standard with which businesses and organisations on the African continent should aim to comply.

 The right to transparency and information